The Racial Wealth Gap: A Legacy That Still Shapes the Present

-The racial wealth gap is one of the most enduring and measurable legacies of systemic racism in the United States.
-Black families, on average, hold significantly less wealth than white families—a gap that has persisted for generations and remains largely unchanged despite civil rights advances.
+The racial wealth gap remains one of the clearest and most enduring markers of systemic racism in the United States.
+Despite civil rights progress, Black families continue to hold far less wealth than white families — a disparity rooted in history and reinforced by policy.

 The Numbers

-Median wealth of white families is 6 to 7 times greater than that of Black families, depending on the study.
+The median wealth of white families is roughly six to seven times greater than that of Black families, depending on the source and methodology used.

-According to the Federal Reserve’s 2022 Survey of Consumer Finances, the median wealth of white families was about $285,000, compared to $44,900 for Black families.
+According to the Federal Reserve’s 2022 Survey of Consumer Finances, median wealth for white families stood at about $285,000, compared with just $44,900 for Black families.

 Root Causes